sooperD00/ORToothFairy/docs/00_Quick_Start_Checklist.md

   - [x] @onclick change to transparent
   - [x] and show collapsed ClientProfile accordions in the PageProfile
   - [ ] AND SOMEHOW SHOW THE SEARCH :(:(
+  - [ ] Simplify: when user clicks a profile card, remove the other and focus just on this group.
+You can remember them later for less friction.
+You can make the other card small instead if you want or add a simple link in the bottom, or add another menu for business group at the top or bottom like you did with the hamburger menu
 - [ ] Wire up API endpoints to fetch ProfilePages and ClientProfiles

 ### Accordions
 - [x] Create ClientProfileAccordion component